Introduction:

 a 6.4-mile-long hike, with 1,500 ft elevation gain and it took me 2.5 hours.

-able by hikers from almost all levels, I will rank this as Difficult level because
+Although this hike can be done by hikers from almost all levels, I will rank this as difficult level hike because of the potential hot temperatures.

-of the hot temperatures.
-Walk slow, make a lot of rest-stops, and drink a lot
+When it is hot (also during winter) walk slow, make a lot of rest-stops, and drink a lot

 of water.

-relatively fast and did not spend a lot of time at the Colorado River or at the
+I waked relatively fast and did not spend a lot of time at the Colorado River or at the spring.

 stops, so bring with you enough water and snacks.